microsoft/pxt-adafruit/docs/lessons/beautiful-image/challenges.md

     `)
 ```

-* *Run* your code to see if it works as expected.
+* Does your code work as expected?

 ### Challenge 2

 Nice job!
 Why don't we create a third image that will show after the other two?
-Remember to add a pause before you create and show the image.